Children of the Rune: Episode 2: Demonic

 Many characters from the first book also appear in the second.

 Joshua Von Arnim – Son of Duke Franz Von Arnim from Keltica.
 He is also known as "Demonic" because of his genius, even young age, he could plan critical strikes to the democratics.
 He is the main character of part 2.

 Maximin Liebkne – He is the best friend of Joshua.
 He had an unhappy childhood because his father ran away; now he doesn't believe in fathers.
 Even compared to the Demonics, he has great logical skills—sometimes over a Demonic's level.
 He also has good instincts.
 His violin, 'Capriccio', can play Holy Chants, but the violin is difficult to play.
 He is afraid of Juspian's family and runs away from them, and hates learning about magic in the Nenyaffle.

 Clariche de Avril – Riche is her nickname.
 Her other name is Riche Mongpleine.
 She worked as a seamstress before meeting Joshua.
 Although it was not directly mentioned, she went back to being a seamstress after the events in book 8.

 Lanziee Rozenkranz – After sending Boris away, Lanziee became a republican.
 He planned the fall of the Arnim family, which played a critical role in the fall of the Keltica Republic.
 When he failed to kill Duke Arnim, he was captured by the kingdom's 8th Corp.
 After suffering immense torture, he escaped prison with the help of the Arnim family itself.
 He goes into hiding at Neyaffle.

 Evenoa von Arnim – Elder sister of Joshua.
-She is mentally retarded, but she sometimes wins against Joshua at chess.
+She is intellectually disabled, but she sometimes wins against Joshua at chess.
 Both she and Joshua like each other, and Joshua is shocked when she died of poisoning.

 Hispanie von Arnim – Grandfather of Joshua.
 He is a demonic, but he can't see any ghosts.

 Alberike Juspian – Father of Tichel.
 He ages extremely slowly compared to regular humans.
 He made a flying ship based on Ganapoly's ships.